Clinical-Genomics/scout/docs/admin-guide/loading-variants.md

 ## Variant category

 A variant belongs to a category, and is displayed in distinct variantS and variant views accordingly.
-Categories include "sv", "mei", "str", "cancer", "cancer_sv".
+Categories include "snv", "sv", "mei", "str", "cancer" and "cancer_sv".
 Variants of different category are loaded from different VCF files.

 ## OMICS variants